 - System data

-7.5 All the Customer’s documents are stored in the Service for 5 years from the time of creation unless the Agreement is terminated in the meantime.
-In that case, the provisions of sub-clauses 3.5 to 3.7 apply.
-Penneo guarantees only the protection of the evidential value of the documents for the period during which they are stored in the Service.
-The Customer’s documents are kept for more than the 5-year period only if a separate agreement has been concluded between the Customer and Penneo on such storage.
+7.5.
+All the Customer’s documents are stored in the Platform according to the Data retention period in the subscription plan, unless the Agreement is terminated in the meantime.
+In that case, the provisions of sub-clauses 3.4 to 3.6 apply.
+The Customer’s documents are kept longer than the Data retention period, if a separate agreement has been concluded between the Customer and Penneo on such storage.

 8.1.
 In order to provide the best possible service it is necessary periodically to extend/renew technical equipment and to make software updates etc. Therefore, Penneo carries out maintenance and updating of the Service from time to time.

-8.4 In connection with maintenance, it may be necessary to suspend access to the Service.
+8.4.
+In connection with maintenance, it may be necessary to suspend access to the Platform.
 Such suspensions will mainly be placed in the period from 21:00 – 06:00 CET.
-If it becomes necessary to suspend access to the Service outside the period mentioned, notice will be given of this in advance unless technical or security reasons make it necessary to change the system with immediate effect.
+If it becomes necessary to suspend access to the Platform outside the period mentioned, notice will be given of this in advance unless technical or security reasons make it necessary to change the system with immediate effect.